-Right now, there are still precious few ray tracing games that make use of Nvidia’s RTX GPUs, but the hope is that with the launch of the ray tracing-enabled PS5 and Xbox Series X consoles later this year, ray tracing should become a lot more prevalent in games going forward – which is just as well, seeing as how Nvidia are planning to launch their next-gen Nvidia Ampere RTX 3000 graphics cards some time later this year.
-Indeed, AMD’s upcoming ‘Big Navi’ graphics cards will also support ray tracing when they launch later this year, as will all new AMD Navi cards going forward thanks to the company’s 2nd Gen RDNA 2 architecture.
+Right now, there are still precious few ray tracing games that make use of Nvidia’s RTX GPUs, but the hope is that with the launch of the ray tracing-enabled PS5 and Xbox Series X consoles later this year, ray tracing should become a lot more prevalent in games going forward – which is just as well, seeing as how Nvidia are planning to launch their next-gen Nvidia Ampere RTX 3000 graphics cards some time later this year, such as the RTX 3080.
+Indeed, AMD’s upcoming ‘Big Navi’ graphics cards will also support ray tracing when they launch later this year, as will all new Big Navi cards going forward thanks to the company’s 2nd Gen RDNA 2 architecture.

 That said, it’s unlikely you’ll see a massive rise in your RTX card’s current ray tracing performance by installing this new driver, as games need to be made with DirectX 12 Ultimate in mind in order to take advantage of the standard’s extra features and performance boosts.
 However, if your PC has recently updated to the May 2020 version of Windows 10, then you may have noticed a new feature in your Graphics Settings called “Hardware Accelerated GPU Scheduling”.
 This new feature allows your graphics card to manage its own memory instead of having Windows 10 try and do it, which Nvidia claim can potentially help to improve performance and reduce latency – although by how much they didn’t say.
 You’ll need to restart your PC before it takes effect, but it’s probably worth switching on anyway because every little helps, right?